WATonomous/github-actions-tracing/README.md

 # github-actions-tracing

 A tool for generating traces from GitHub Actions.
 The generated traces are compatible with [Perfetto](https://ui.perfetto.dev/).
+Example traces can be found in this [discussion post](https://github.com/WATonomous/github-actions-tracing/discussions/13).

 ## Getting started